FCP FAQ

 - Press ⌃R to render the selection.

-One other possibility is that you're creating Optimized (ProRes 422) versions of your clips, and this probably isn't necessary either.
+One other possibility is that you're creating Optimized (ProRes 422) versions of your clips during import, and this probably isn't necessary either.
 Most Macs can edit most native clips without transcoding to any other format, and Optimized clips are huge.
 Don't create Optimized clips unless you know you have to, and if you can't edit the native files, consider making Proxy files instead of Optimized.
+Note that there's an option in Preferences under Playback to "Create optimized media for multicam clips" which you may want to turn off too.

 Final Cut Pro periodically takes a backup of each Library you work on.
 These small date-stamped backups are stored in your home directory, in Movies > Final Cut Backups, and can be accessed with File > Open Library > From Backup.